AMUHUMAD98/MathsGame/README.md

-# MathsGame

-A simple Python-based math game using Tkinter for children aged 5-8 years old.
-The game includes addition, subtraction, multiplication, and division.
-The game has a 10-minute time limit and consists of 10 questions.

-## Requirements

-- Python 3.6 or higher
-- Tkinter (usually comes pre-installed with Python)

-## Installation
+Title: Children's Math Game using Tkinter

+Description:
+A fun and intuitive math game designed for kids aged 5-8, created with Python's Tkinter library.
+This game allows children to practice their math skills at different levels of difficulty - Easy, Medium, and Hard.

+How to Play the Maths Game:

-1. Clone this repository or download the `maths_game_tkinter.py` file.
+Clone the repository or copy the code provided above into a new Python file (e.g., maths_game_tkinter.py).

+Install the required dependencies:

-2. Make sure Python is installed on your computer.
-You can download Python from [the official website](https://www.python.org/downloads/).
+Make sure Python is installed on your computer.
+If not, download it from the official website: https://www.python.org/downloads/

-## Running the Game

-1. Open a terminal (Command Prompt on Windows or Terminal on macOS/Linux).
-2. Navigate to the folder where you saved the `maths_game_tkinter.py` file.
-3. Run the following command to start the game:
+Verify if you have the Tkinter library installed.
+It typically comes pre-installed with Python installations.
+If not, install it using the following command:
+For Python 3.x:

+arduino
+Copy code
+sudo apt-get install python3-tk
+Launch the game by executing the Python file:

+Copy code
 python3 maths_game_tkinter.py

-How to Play
+The game window will appear, displaying the level selection and the initial math problem.

+Choose a difficulty level (Easy, Medium, or Hard) from the drop-down menu.

+Solve the math problem presented in the "Problem" label and input your answer in the text field.

-Click the "Start Game" button to begin the game.
+Click the "Submit" button to determine if your answer is correct or incorrect.

-A math question will appear, and a 10-minute timer will start counting down.
-Input your answer in the entry field and click "Submit."
-The game will provide feedback on whether your answer was correct or incorrect.
+The game will offer feedback on the accuracy of your answer.
+If your answer was incorrect, the correct answer will be shown.

-The game will end after 10 questions or when the timer runs out, whichever comes first.
+Continue answering problems until the game finishes.
+The game will conclude after you've attempted 10 questions or 10 minutes have passed, whichever comes first.

-A final score out of 10 will be displayed.
+Your final score will be displayed, and the game will end.
+To play again, close the window and relaunch the game.

+Enjoy honing your math skills while playing this interactive and educational game!